KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ### TCP port scan

 As I have mentioned before, `nmap` tool was used for this information gathering procedure.
-The command to find TCP ports and determine their purpose was `nmap -v -sS -sV -sC -p- X.X.X.X`, where `X.X.X.X` is IP address of a camera.
+The command to find TCP ports and determine their purpose was `nmap -v -sS -sV -sC -p- X.X.X.X`, where `X.X.X.X` is IP address of the Besder camera.
 The scan was conducted with ***root*** privilleges.
 Purpose of used flags is explained below:

 ```
 -v		Verbosity.
 Gives more information about what the scan is doing.